octobercms/docs/3.x/extend/extending.md

 ## Extending with Events

 The [Event service](./services/event.md) is the primary way to inject or modify the functionality of core classes or other plugins.
-This service can be imported for use in any class by adding `use Event;` to the top of your PHP file (after the namespace statement) to import the Event facade.
+This service can be imported for use in any class by adding `use Event` to the top of your PHP file (after the namespace statement) to import the Event facade.

 ### Subscribing to Events